-In professional nursing, violations of professional boundaries are almost always to make ourselves come across to the patient as the victim.
+The violations of professional nursing boundaries are almost always to make ourselves come across to the patient as the victim.
 It does not matter whether you are whining to a patient about your personal life or accepting a gift, you have altered the role of caregiver to the person in need of care.

 "Boundaries are mutually understood, unspoken physical and emotional limits of the relationship between the patient and the nurse."
 (Farber, 1997)